IamGhost76x/reverse/README.md

 # reverse
 - To run my version of reverse
 - To have the easiest possible code to penetrate 'MSGR'
-- Where I may fall I ask for help stringing it together properly
+- Where I may fall I ask for help